-A day on the humiliating lake.
+A day on the humiliating lake

-He made use of our catchless vessel.
+he made use of our barren vessel.

-His instruction to go back to that blind
+Instructions to go back to that blind

-plain of exasperation sounded
+sea of exasperation sounded

-simple enough; somehow outweighing
+simple enough; word outweighing

-the verdict of our experience.
+the verdict of experience.
+And since

-Since our trade was conquered with a catch
+our trade was conquered with a catch

-out of paradise - our fisher-hearts white
+out of paradise, our fisher-hearts white

-with a heft that hauls have never been like,
+with a heft that hauls have never been like -

 by sign and gift, the inundated boats -